Help a Gov!

 BooksTo find a list of the books need for the upcoming semester, students can check their Student Printable Schedule with Textbook Express under Registration, in OneStop or order directly from the bookstore link on the left.

 Another great option for books is the Felix G. Woodward library.
 Checkout their website for their catalog and services.

-IF YOUR CLASSES HAVE BEEN DROPPED, OR PURGED, you will need to re-register before visiting the Financial Aid office.
-Follow this link for step-by-step instructions to register and then confirm your classes.- Confirming your classes
+Have you been dropped from your classes?
+You will need to re-register before visiting the Financial Aid office.
+Follow this link for step-by-step instructions to register and then confirm your classes.

 Academic Advisors: Employees who help students know and understand requirements to graduate in their degree program.
 They help them select courses, understand and plan for pre-requisite courses, meet degree requirements, prepare for their career, and connect with college resources when necessary

 Academic Probation: All colleges require students to maintain a minimum cumulative grade point average (GPA) to remain in school.
 Any student not maintaining satisfactory progress toward his/her educational objectives will be placed on probation for a semester.

 Academic Suspension: A student on Academic Probation may be placed on Academic Suspension if he/she fails to maintain or achieve the minimum cumulative GPA required.
 A student placed on suspension will be dismissed from the college for a specified time - usually a minimum of one semester.
 Specific requirements may be placed on the student's re-entry into college.

 Academic Year: The period of time from the beginning of class in the fall and the date of graduation in the spring.